A Degenerate Vine

 A Sermon on Jeremiah 2:20-22Read more

-What do the people of Israel have to teach us?
-Because all things in holy Scripture are there for our benefit, as Christians we can learn much about the nature of man and ourselves by looking at the ancient people of God.
-In this sermon on Jeremiah 2:20-22, Dr. Martyn Lloyd-Jones tells us that according to the Bible, man is polluted by sin.
-His every desire and inclination are brought under the twisted subjugation of man’s sinful nature.
+What do the people of Israel have to teach?
+Because all things in holy Scripture are for humanity’s benefit, Christians can learn much about the nature of humanity and themselves by looking at the ancient people of God.
+In this sermon on Jeremiah 2:20–22 titled “A Degenerate Vine,” Dr. Martyn Lloyd-Jones tells that according to the Bible, humanity is polluted by sin.
+Every desire and inclination are brought under the twisted subjugation of their sinful nature.
 In a fallen state, humans are not able to pursue the good and upright.
 They are not able to live lives of love and justice.
 Many try to escape their own sin by looking to works of righteousness.
 They think that if they try hard enough, they can erase their sin and earn God’s favor, but this is a hopeless task.
-What then is man's hope?
-The answer is found not in what man can do, but in what God has done!
+What then is the hope?
+The answer is found not in what people can do, but in what God has done.
 God has sent His Son, Jesus Christ, to die upon the cross and to shed His blood so that sinners can be saved.
-All who believe in Jesus are forgiven of their sins, adopted as Children of God, and made truly righteous.
-There is nothing left for man to do but repent of his sin and believe.
+All who believe in Jesus are forgiven of their sins, adopted as children of God, and made truly righteous.
+There is nothing left for anyone to do but repent of their sin and believe.